openstack/puppet-keystone/README.md

 as the module will *always* assign a resource without domain to the `Default` domain.

-A depreciation warning will be visible in the log when you have changed the default domain id and used an non fully qualified name for you resource.
+A deprecation warning will be visible in the log when you have changed the default domain id and used an non fully qualified name for your resource.

-In Mitaka, a depreciation warning will be displayed all the time if you used non fully qualified resource.
+In Mitaka, a deprecation warning will be displayed any time you use a non fully qualified resource.

 After Mitaka all the resources will have to be fully qualified.

 ***For developers***

-Other module can try to find user/tenant resource using Puppet's indirection.
-The rule for the name of the resources are this:
+Other modules can try to find user/tenant resources using Puppet's indirection.
+The rule for the name of the resources are:

  1. fully qualified if domain is not 'Default';
  2. short form if domain is 'Default'